redsymbol/csv2parquet/README.md

 `csv_input` is a CSV file, whose first line defines the column names.
 `parquet_output` is the Parquet output (i.e., directory in which one or more Parquet files are written.)
-Note that `csv2parquet` is currently specifically designed to work with files whose first line defines header/column names.
+Note that `csv2parquet` is currently specifically designed to work with CSV files whose first line defines header/column names.

 ## Customizing Column Names